gbouvignies/ChemEx/docs/source/additional.rst

 and :file:`dw_ab.toml` that contain chemical shifts of the major state and chemical shift difference between the major and minor states, respectively.
-Try to run the :file:`pick_cest.sh` script under :file:`CEST_15N/` example to learn how to make use of this function.
+Try to run the :file:`pick_cest.sh` script under :file:`CEST_15N/` example and :file:`pick_dcest.sh` script under :file:`DCEST_15N/` example to learn how to make use of this function for CEST and D-CEST experiment, respectively.

 .. _additional_visualize: